luxedo/pong-almost-from-scratch/README.md

 # PONG ALMOST FROM SCRATCH
 This is an attempt of making the game pong using modern programming languages.
-The idea is to time the development and track the progress in this document.
+The idea is to time the development and track the progress and the time it took to get in each stage in this document.
+If possible I want to finish this project in under 24 h.

-## Tech
 The game is based in html5/canvas, CSS and ES6 javascript.

 ## Goals